TimoliaDE/HowTo/docs/rules/games.en.md

 The general Timolia rules also apply to created worlds in JumpWorld.
 Thus, any kind of racist, offensive or insulting buildings, world names or phrases on signs are prohibited.

 ## §9 – 4rena
-- Teams are forbidden in 4rena.
-If a team is warned by a supporter and continues to team up, all team members will be kicked or banned.
+- <u>Teaming</u>: Teams are forbidden in 4rena FFA.
+In 4rena 2v2 crossteaming is forbidden.
+  If a team is warned by a supporter and continues to crossteam, all team members will be kicked or banned.
-If a team is reported on the forums, it will be banned directly.
+  If a team is reported on the forums, it will be banned immediately.

 ## §10 – Timolianische Spiele
 The unnecessary delay of the game is not desired.
 This explicitly includes actions like building a house, animal farming and hunting the ender dragon.
 Teams of any size are allowed.